awesomebjt/wordle-helper/README.md

 ('tares', 110)
 Input your Guess:
 ```
+The numbers next to the words indicate a rough score based on the frequency of the letters in the words.
+This is based on a survey of dictionary word frequency I found via Wikipedia.
+The script includes the English alphabet in lower case, ordered by the frequency of the letters.
+The least frequent letter, Q, has a score of zero and E has a score of 25.
+These numbers are added together to make the word's score.
+So this only scores the words based on dictionary frequency of letters and not how common the word is used in everyday language.

 Input a guess in the Wordle game and record it at the prompt.
 You'll see a response like this.
 ```